takum-arithmetic/MuFoLAB/experiments/exp_001_solve_sys/README.md

 ### Test-Suite

 We use [SuiteSparse Matrix Collection](https://sparse.tamu.edu) (formerly the University of Florida Matrix Collection).
 The collection currently assigns the `id` where `id ∈ 1:3000`.
-The matrices are sparse; however, we cast to FULL.
+The matrices are sparse.

 #### Numeric Identifiers